Moffein/Risky_Artifacts/README.md

 	- Invaders drop items when killed, with a chance to drop their respective boss item.
 	- Boss spawn count scales based on playercount and loop count.
 	- Config allows for Classic Origin, where only Imp Overlords spawn.
+	- **Spoiler:** <details>Beads of Fealty increases invader count.</details>

 - **Artifact of Arrogance**
 	- Mountain Shrines are permanent.
+A Mountain Shrine is guaranteed to spawn on each stage.

 - **Artifact of Expansion**
 	- Teleporter radius is mapwide, but takes longer to charge.